adeveloperdiary/adeveloperdiary.github.io/_posts/2024-03-30-coding-transformer-model-from-scratch-using-pytorch-part-2.md

 Encoder Input : tensor([ 2, 62,  0,  3,  1,  1,  1,  1,  1,  1])
 ```

-Very similar way, we will create the decoder input and also the label for calculating loss.
+Very similar way, we will create the decoder input and also the target label for calculating loss.
 The next part is to create both the `src_mask` and `tgt_mask` masks.

 Before start to construct them, lets review the equation for `MaskedAttention`.
 Notice the mask is applied after $$QK^T$$ operation.
 The output of the matrix is going to be `[batch, seq_len, seq_len]`.
 So for each sentence we need a 2D mask of shape `[seq_len, seq_len]`.
 $$